pgm-2425-itexploration/syllabus/tutorials/full-stack/meteor.md

 ---
 title: "Meteor + React"
-synopsis: "Meteor is een krachtig framework voor het bouwen van moderne real-time webapps, en React maakt het mogelijk om interactieve en dynamische gebruikersinterfaces te creëren."
+synopsis: "Meteor is a powerful framework for building modern real-time web apps, and React enables the creation of interactive and dynamic user interfaces."
 date: 2024-12-10
 author:
   name: "Klaas Cornette"
   avatarUrl: "/assets/avatars/klaas-cornette.png"
-  socials: # Voeg links naar sociale media toe -> Als je er geen hebt, laat een lege string ''
+  socials: # Add social media links -> If you don't have any, place an empty string ''
     website: ""
     linkedin: "https://www.linkedin.com/in/klaas-cornette-a0b188293/"
     github: "https://github.com/klaas-cornette"